dougeby/IntuneDocs/intune/reports-proc-get-a-link-powerbi.md

 ### Add additional filters to the Intune Compliance app

-If you would like to use additional filters for your Power BI reports, use the followin steps:
+If you would like to use additional filters for your Power BI reports, use the following steps:

 1. Open the [Power BI Compliance](https://app.powerbi.com/groups/me/getapps/services/Intune_dw_compliance) app in your web browser.
 2. Click **Non-Compliant Devices** and select **Non-Compliant** in the **complianceStatus** filter.